sarsamurmu/reboost/docs/configurations.md

 Type: `string[]`\
 Default: `['module', 'main']`

-When resolving an npm package, this option will determine which fields in `package.json` should be checked for resolving the script file.
+Description file fields to be used for resolving the script file.

 ##### `resolve.mainFiles`
 Type: `string[]`\